It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.9.1 The common thread

 In most of the chapters we want to highlight the connections between models you’ll encounter.
 Linear models are the starting point for modeling, and they can be used for a wide variety of data types and tasks.
 The linear regression with a single feature is identical to a simple correlation if the feature is numeric, a t-test if it is binary, and an ANOVA if it is categorical.
 We explored a more complex model with multiple features, and saw how to interpret the coefficients and make predictions.
-The creation of a combination of features to predict a target is the basis of all models, and as such the linear model we’ve just seen is the real starting point on your data science journey.
+The creation of a combination of features to predict a target is the basis of all models, and as such, the linear regression model we’ve just seen is the real starting point on your data science journey.

 3.9.2 Choose your own adventure